ICB-DCM/pyABC/doc/sampler.rst

 If password protection is used, in addition pass the argument ``password=PASSWORD`` to the RedisEvalParallelSampler.

+For the :class:`pyabc.sampler.RedisStaticSampler`, the same applies, no modifications of the workers are necessary.

 Then start the ABC-SMC run as usual with